 Whole Facility EM&V Methodology (Used to Estimate FINAL Savings Potential)

-Standard IPMVP Option A procedures will be used to compare stipulated value to actual site conditions.
-The purpose is to confirm or adjust system values found in the Ohio TRM, Long Island Power Authority’s Clean Energy Initiative, Arkansas C&I program, and Texas Pilot Program.
-“Measurement and Verification” (M&V) is the process of using measurement to reliably determine actual savings created within an individual facility by an energy management program.
-Savings cannot be directly measured since they represent the absence of energy use.
-Instead, savings are determined by comparing measured use before and after implementation of a project, making appropriate adjustments for changes in conditions.
+Standard IPMVP Option A procedures will be used to compare stipulated values to actual site conditions to confirm or adjust values found in the Ohio TRM, Long Island Power Authority’s Clean Energy Initiative, Arkansas C&I program, and Texas Pilot Program.
+Savings are determined by comparing measured use before and after implementation of a project, making appropriate adjustments for changes in conditions.

 Option Type and Measurement Boundary

-This measurement and verification plan will follow the guidelines of the 2012 International Performance Measurement and Verification Protocol (IPMVP) Option A—Retrofit Isolation: Key Parameter Measurement.
+The M&V plan will follow the guidelines of the 2012 International Performance Measurement and Verification Protocol (IPMVP) Option A—Retrofit Isolation: Key Parameter Measurement.
 This method calculates energy savings using key energy consumption parameters before the equipment retrofit begins and after the retrofit is completed.
 The Option A guidelines are described in the latest version of the IPMVP Volume 1 EVO 10000-1:2012.

 The key parameters being measured is interval true power (kW).